 Virtual Private Networks, or VPNs as they are commonly referred to, are incredibly powerful tools that allow you to browse the internet, anonymously while staying safe and secure while you do so.
-There are literally thousands of reasons why a person may use a VPN, however, we’ve condensed all of those into the top ten reasons to use a VPS.
+There are literally thousands of reasons why a person may use a VPN, however, we’ve condensed all of those into the top seven reasons to use a VPS.

 #1 – Access Geo-Restricted Content and Streaming websites.